bigbabert/google_s/README.md

 <p>

 <p>Google_S Wordpress Starter Theme is based on Underscores http://underscores.me/, (C) 2012-2014 Automattic, Inc. and
-also on Google Web Starter Kit https://developers.google.com/web/starter-kit/, Google.</p>
+also on Google Web Starter Kit https://developers.google.com/web/starter-kit/, Google Inc.</p>

 <p>For the time being a starter Theme there are no major features, for now we are limited, as well as to include the necessary files to the Google Web Starter Kit, a few functions:</p>
 <ul>